JediVision-Software/jedi-temple/cryptology-poc/README.md

 ## Hashing

-Hashing is the process of storing the text password as encrypted with some hash one-way function (**Message Digest**) sequence of characters.
+Hashing is the process of storing the text password as encrypted sequence of characters, with some hash one-way function.

 **Storing the text password with hashing is most dangerous thing for application security today.**

 #### Examples of digests:

 * MD5 (is considered broken)
-* SHA
+* SHA (is considered will be broken in nearest future)
-    - SHA-1 (160-bit output hash algorithm)
+    - SHA-1 (160-bit output hash)
-    - SHA-2 (256-bit, 384-bit, 512-bit hash algorithms)
+    - SHA-2 (256-bit, 384-bit, 512-bit hash algorithms.
+The most reliable is 512-bit hash algorithm)
 * BCrypt
 * SCrypt

 Even SHA hashed secure passwords are able to be cracked with today’s fast hardwares.
-To beat that, you will need algorithms which can make the brute force attacks slower and minimize the impact.
+To avoid this situation, you may use algorithms which can make the brute force attacks slower and minimize the impact.
-Such algorithms are BCrypt and SCrypt.
+For example BCrypt and SCrypt algorithms.

 ## Obfuscation